kbarrette/keithbarrette/writing/a-christmas-carol.md

 > Avaricious, seeing this figure, recognizes it and howls "No!
 I will not be
 > the person I was.
 I will not become this monster!"
 >
-> As she says this, her hand once again grasps pocket watch around her neck.
+> As she says this, her hand once again grasps the pocket watch around her neck.

 A **DC 15 Intelligence (Arcana) check** will reveal that the pocket watch is her phylactery.